Raigyo/mean-stack-whisky/README.md

 `npm i passport cookie-parser express-session passport-local`

 - [dotenv](https://www.npmjs.com/package/dotenv): PDotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
-Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology..
+Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

 `npm i dotenv`

+- [npm i mongoose-unique-validator](https://www.npmjs.com/package/mongoose-unique-validator): mongoose-unique-validator is a plugin which adds pre-save validation for unique fields within a Mongoose schema.

+`npm i mongoose-unique-validator`

+- [argon2](https://www.npmjs.com/package/argon2): A library to help you hash passwords.

+`npm i argon2`

 #### Tip